scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 All this added should denote completion for 1.0A

 Additional Tasks:
+	- issue fixed with getting topics and createdTags for <CreatePost> ✅
 	- in <CreatePost> make sure info for current date is taken AT THE TIME the post is not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays
 	- when clicked, section menuButton should close <MonthChart> if it's open